This post may contain affiliate links which help support Zestuous.

 Campers had such pride in their creations.

-I hadn’t made this campfire dish in almost 20 years.
+I hadn’t made Hobo Stew in almost 20 years.
 When my husband and I decided to go camping a few weeks ago, I had to introduce him to it.

 Packing for 2 was a lot easier than packing for 50.
 I just packed up a few containers of ground beef and chopped veggies.
 This time, I added some more adult flavors, including minced garlic, jalapenos and some of my favorite seasonings.